-The demandant alleges, according to the matters described in Evidences A No. 7, No. 8, and No. 9, that the technology of using, as a mechanism for taking out pallets stored in a depth direction from a frontage where the pallets are taken out, first and second takeout means for selectively taking out and holding a front pallet and a rear pallet, and taking out the rear pallet by the second take-out means, with the front pallet taken out and held by the first take-out means is a conventionally well-known technical matter.
-However, it is not a conventionally well-known technical matter in the technology is a conventionally well-known matter in the field of automatic storeroom, at least.
+The demandant alleges, according to the matters described in Evidences A No. 7, No. 8, and No. 9, that the technology of using, as a mechanism for taking out pallets stored in a depth direction from a frontage where the pallets are taken out, first and second takeout means for selectively taking out and holding a front pallet and a rear pallet, and taking out the rear pallet by the second take-out means, with the front pallet taken out and held by the first take-out means.
+However, it is not a conventionally well-known technical matter in the technical field of automatic storeroom, at least.
 It cannot be said that the technology is a conventionally well-known matter in the field of warehouse, only with Evidences A No. 7, No. 8, and No. 9.

 In light of the above, the pallet carrying in/out mechanism in the invention of warehouse described in Evidences A No. 7, No. 8, and No. 9 cannot be applied to Invention A-4.
-It cannot be said that a person skilled in the art could have easily conceived of Corrected invention 3 of the case.
+It cannot be said that a person skilled in the art could easily conceive of Corrected invention 3 of the case.